 The FP header is defined by the HIPPI-FP standard.
 When a HIPPI endpoint is HIPPI-FP conformant, all the packets it transmits and/or receives (without error) are HIPPI-FP packets.
 The first burst of each of its transmitted packets contains an FP header, and it looks for an FP header in the first burst of each received packet.
-A HIPPI-FP packet consists of three segments, listed below and illustrated in Figure 1-11.
+A HIPPI-FP packet consists of three segments, listed below and illustrated in Figure 1-13.
 Each segment is eight-byte aligned (that is, contains an integral number of 64-bit words).

-- Framing Protocol header: This area contains the 64-bit HIPPI-FP header, described in more detail in Table 1-4 on page 19. - D1 Area:
+- Framing Protocol header:

+This area contains the 64-bit HIPPI-FP header, described in more detail in Table 1-4.

+- D1_Area: